-The proposed project would generate approximately 1,104 daily vehicle trips according to the City's Traffic Engineer.
+The proposed project would generate approximately 1,416 daily vehicle trips as determined by the City Traffic Engineer.
 These trips would generate air emissions; however, the amount of emissions from the estimated vehicle trips would not be sufficient to create or significantly contribute towards violations of air quality standards.
 Therefore, emissions associated with the occupancy of the proposed subdivision would be less than significant.

 c.
-The closest sensitive receptor is the Lancaster Baptist Church and West Coast Bible College located at the southeast corner of 40th Street East and Lancaster Boulevard.
-Single family residences are located within a quarter mile of the project site.
-The trips associated with the proposed project would generate emissions; however, the amount of traffic generated by the project is not sufficient to create or contribute considerably to violations of air quality standards on either a localized or regional basis.
+The closest sensitive receptors are single-family residences east and south of the project site.
+Vineyard Christian School is located .6 miles southwest of the project site and Deputy Pierre W. Bain Park/Eastside Park located 1.2 miles southwest the project site.
+In addition, there are existing single-family residences in close proximity of the project site at the intersection of Avenue I and 15th Street East.
+The trips associated with the proposed project would generate emissions; however, the amount of traffic generated by the project is not sufficient to significantly impact nearby intersections or roadways and create or contribute considerably to violations of air quality standards on either a localized or regional basis.
 Therefore, substantial pollutant concentrations would not occur and impacts would be less than significant.